tanmayR18/shopping-cart/README.md

 # Shopping Cart
-A Shopping Website which can add and remove the items to the cart with the help of Redux tolkit for state management.
+A Shopping Website which can add and remove items to the cart with the help of Redux toolkit for state management.

-Note - When viewed in small device(smartphone) there is a UI problem that some of the items when added to cart gets overflow from items div.
-This will be fixed in future.
+Note - When viewed in the small device(smartphone) there is a UI problem in that some of the items when added to the cart gets overflowed from items div.
+This will be fixed in the future.
 Also if you are interested and want to fix it:
 - Clone the repository
 - Make a side branch and fix it
 - Send a push request from your side branch.

 Happy coding :)
-## Feathers
+## Features

 - You can add and remove the items on the to/from the cart
 - The total items and there prices is shown in the cart